Upper School Curriculum Guide

 Year-Long Courses

-Structured in a workshop format, the intent of One Acts/Fringe Festival Production is to study the principles, procedures, and practices of stage direction.
-Beginning with a non-verbal approach to composition and movement study and progressing to more formal text work, the work in this class culminates in the direction of a ten-minute piece for public performance in our annual student produced One Act/Fringe Festival.
-The course is open to students in grades 10-12 who have demonstrated proficiency in theatrical direction and/or theatrical design.
+Theatre 4: Play Production is open to students in grades 10-12 who have demonstrated proficiency in theatrical direction and/or theatrical design.
 Students learn how to function as an in-house theatre company responsible for selecting, reviewing, staging, marketing, and performing a series of on-campus (and potentially off-campus) pieces.
-In order to prepare our student directors for directing their peers in the festival, those taking the class will learn to assess and devise theatre from the perspectives of various backstage roles.
-(1 unit; Grades 10-12; prerequisite Public Speaking, Intro to Theatre, or instructor approval)
+The year culminates in students directing their own one act performances in a festival that welcomes participation from those outside the class to act.
+In order to prepare our student directors for directing their peers in this one act festival, those taking the class will learn to assess and devise theatre from the perspectives of various backstage roles.
+(1 unit; Grades 10-12; prerequisite Public Speaking, Theatre 2, or instructor approval)

 One-Semester Electives